meinardmueller/libfmp/README.md

 ## Contributing

 The libfmp-package has been developed in the context of the FMP notebooks.
 Being an integral part, all libfmp-functions need to manually synchronized with text passages, explanations, and the code in the FMP notebooks.
 Of course, we are happy for suggestions and contributions.
-However, to facilitate the synchronization, we would be grateful for either directly contacting us via email (meinard.mueller@audiolabs-erlangen.de) or for creating [an issue](https://github.com/meinardmueller/libfmp/issues) in our Github repository.
+However, to facilitate the synchronization, we would be grateful for either directly contacting us via email (meinard.mueller@audiolabs-erlangen.de) or for creating [an issue](https://github.com/meinardmueller/libfmp/issues) in our GitHub repository.
 Please do not submit a pull request without prior consultation with us.

+If you want to report an issue with libfmp or seek support, please use the same communication channels (email or GitHub issue).

 ## Tests